posl/iArch/tutorials.md

 1. the list will be switched to show only attendees.
 2. the list will change the color of the attendees, along with showing those who do not attend.

-We define that, in *StudentController* class, the method which change to show only attendees is named as *"filterStudent"* and the method which display the attendees by coloring as *"colorStudent"*.
+We define that, in *StudentController* class, the method which change to show only attendees is named as *filterStudent* and the method which display the attendees by coloring as *colorStudent*.

-To manage the uncertainty caused from this request, we express this uncertainty, whether this system will be implemented with using *colorStudent* method.

-In Archface-U, we describe alternative uncertainty with bracketing by **"{}"** like **"{ A, B }"**.
-Optional uncertainty is described with bracketing by **"[ ]"** like **"[ C ]"**.
-So we can express the code as below.
+It is uncertain whether the method *filterStudent* or *colorStudent* to be implemented finally, so we can express the uncertainty as below.

 ```
 interface component Main{
 	void actionPerformed(ActionEvent e);
 }

+interface component StudentController{}
-interface component StudentController{
+uncertain component uStudentController extends StudentController{
+	{
+		void filterStudent(JTable table);,
-	void filterStudent(JTable table);
+		void colorStudent(JTable table);
 	}
-uncertain component uStudentController
-	extends StudentController{
-		[void colorStudent(JTable table);]
 }

 interface connector cStudent{